01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Follow-Up Choices** (if you investigate):<br>
 🎵 Follow the music trial.<br>
-❓ (Awaiting alternative path confirmation)
+🙉 Ignore the melody.
 <br><br>
 **Outcomes**:<br>
 You receive 5 Carrot Seed 🥕. (🎵 Follow the music trial.)<br>
-You receive 50 Coins 🪙. (🚶 Ignore it.)
+You receive 50 Coins 🪙. (🚶 Ignore it.)<br>
+You receive 50 Coins 🌕. (🙉 Ignore the melody.)
 <br><br>
 **Screenshots**:<br>
 <img